kudobuilder/operators/templates/akka/README.md

 #### install the cluster

-Change to the `operator-shoppingcart` folder of the `kudo-akka` repository.
+Change to the `templates/akka/operator-shoppingcart` folder of the `Kudo operator` repository.

 ```
-cd kudo-akka/operator-shoppingcart
+cd templates/akka/operator-shoppingcart
 ```

 Use the Kudo cli to `install` the `akka cluster`.